jaygwelsh/METL/README.md

 # METL (Metadata Embedding and Tracking Ledger)

-METL is a robust and versatile tool for embedding, encrypting, signing, and verifying metadata within various file formats.
+METL is a robust and versatile experimental tool for embedding, encrypting, signing, and verifying metadata within various file formats.
 By leveraging sidecar files, cryptographic security, and Role-Based Access Control (RBAC), METL ensures the integrity, authenticity, and confidentiality of your metadata.

 ## Table of Contents